ShubhSingh/SpringMvcTutorial/SpringMVCHibernateWithSpringSecurityExample/README.md

 10. Now logout.
 Check persistent_logins table, entry should be removed.

-11. Login with user ‘will’ which has ‘User’ role.
+11. Login with user â€˜willâ€™ which has â€˜Userâ€™ role.
 No Add/Edit/Delete links are available to this user.

-12. Now logout and login with ‘bob’.
+12. Now logout and login with â€˜bobâ€™.
 No Add/Delete links are available to this user.

 13. Now try to manually type the delete URL in browser-bar and enter.You should see AccessDenied page.

-That’s it.
+Thatâ€™s it.